AlgyJr/ios_guides/UITableView-Guide.md

 You will rarely ever use the built-in standard `UITableViewCell` class.
 In most cases you will want to create your own types of cells that have components and layout matching your needs.
-As with any other view in Cocoa Touch, there are three ways you can design your custom cell type: using the storyboard via prototype cells, creating a NIB via interface builder, or programmatically laying out your cell.
+As with any other view in Cocoa Touch, there are three ways you can design your custom cell type: within a storyboard itself via prototype cells, creating a separate NIB via Interface Builder, or programmatically laying out your cell.

 All three methods can be broken down into the following steps: